 New Hampshire Foreign Qualification

-There are 2 different ways to foreign qualify in New Hampshire depending on your legal entity type and tax classification.
+There are 4 different ways to foreign qualify in New Hampshire depending on your legal entity type and tax classification.
 Follow the guide below to help you register with the Secretary of State in New Hampshire or use Mosey to do it.

 Use Mosey to register with the Secretary of State in New Hampshire.

-New Hampshire Foreign Registration for C Corporation
+New Hampshire Foreign Registration for Corporation

 A foreign corporation may not transact business in New Hampshire until it obtains a certificate of authority from the Secretary of State.
-The Office of the Secretary of State defines what constitutes "doing business" in New Hampshire.
+New Hampshire provides a non-exhaustive list of activities that do not constitute “doing business” in lieu of defining “doing business."

 1. Establish a Registered Agent